 - Good academic standing: Students earning a 2.0 grade point average (GPA) or better and making proper progress toward their degree are considered in good academic standing. - Warning: Any student who earns a GPA of less than 2.0 or does not complete 60 percent or more of attempted credits in any one semester will be notified of his/her academic standing.
-He/she will be required to have his/her registration form reviewed and signed by the associate vice president of academic support services or a representative. - Probation: Any student who earns a GPA of less than 2.0 or does not complete 60 percent or more of attempted credits in two consecutive semesters will be notified of his/her academic standing.
-He/she will be required to have his/her registration form reviewed and signed by the associate vice president of academic support services or a representative.
+He/she the student will be required to see a success coach to register for classes, have his/her registration form reviewed and signed by the associate vice president of academic support services or a representative. - Progress Alerts: Any student who earns a GPA of less than 2.0 or does not complete 60 percent or more of attempted credits in two consecutive semesters will be notified of his/her academic standing.
+He/she The student will be required to see a success coach to register for classes. have his/her registration form reviewed and signed by the associate vice president of academic support services or a representative.
 The student MUST arrange weekly meetings with an adviser to resolve any academic issues.
-At this point, the student will be limited to part-time study. - Extended Probation: Students whose semester GPA remains below the minimum requirements for more than two semesters may be continued on extended probation only if their cumulative GPA is greater than 2.0. - Suspension: Any student who, in three consecutive semesters, earns a cumulative GPA of less than 2.0 or does not complete 60 percent of attempted credits, will be automatically suspended pending an appeal to the academic standards committee.
+At this point, the student will be limited to part-time study. - Extended Progress Alerts: Students whose semester GPA remains below the minimum requirements for more than two semesters may be continued on extended progress alert only if their cumulative GPA is greater than 2.0. - Suspension: Any student who, in three consecutive semesters, earns a cumulative GPA of less than 2.0 will be automatically suspended pending an appeal to the academic standards committee.
 At that time, the committee may issue requirements regarding credits and courses to be taken.

 Students will not be allowed to register for a course more than two times without permission from a department chair.
-Students who fail any course three times will automatically be sus-pended pending an appeal to the academic standards committee.
+Students who fail any course three times will automatically be suspended pending an appeal to the academic standards committee.